jkozik/freeswitchsignalwire2025/README.md

 ```
 A few things about the docker-compose.yaml file.
 The volumes are choosen so that the configurations, tokens, sound files and logs can be saved across restarts of the docker container.
 They are read-only and nothing needs to be edited from the host login.

 The image safarov/freeswitch is used as is.
-Its docker hub suggests usage.
+[Its docker hub page](https://hub.docker.com/r/safarov/freeswitch) suggests usage.
 I wrote the docker compose file based on those notes.
+I did not setup a systemd service.

 The .env file is pulled in, but never really accessed.
 It is used by a post installation script.